-start_date– The date for the calculation to start on.
+start_date– The date for the calculation to start.

-end_date– The date for the calculation to end on.
+end_date– The date for the calculation to end.

-3– actual/365 Uses the actual number of days but assumes a 365 day year.
-Doesn’t recognize leap year.
+3– actual/365 Uses the number of days but assumes a 365-day year.
+This option doesn’t recognize leap year.

 DATE – Takes separate year, month, and day values and returns them as a date

-DAY – Returns the value the day from a given date
+DAY – Returns the value of the day from a given date

 DAYS360 – Calculates interest using the 360 method